wmcbrine/tivoremote/README.txt

-Network Remote Control for TiVo Series 3+, v0.27 by William McBrine <wmcbrine@gmail.com>
+Network Remote Control for TiVo Series 3+, v0.28 by William McBrine <wmcbrine@gmail.com>
-March 21, 2013
+January 5, 2014

 An on-screen virtual remote control that can control your TiVo over the network.
 It works with the Series 3 or any later TiVo model.